Sheltered Market Program

 What is a Sheltered Market Program?

 Sheltered Market Programs allow state and local governments to reserve certain contracts for minority- and/or women-owned businesses.
 The procurement process is still competitive.
 That means businesses will submit a proposal that will be evaluated against all other proposals according to specific criteria.
 But, in this case, only minority- and women-owned businesses are eligible to submit a bid.

 Sheltered Market Programs can help promote equity and inclusion in state and local government contracting in two ways:

-- They provide bidding opportunities for businesses that are often excluded from government contracts,
+- They provide contracting opportunities for businesses that are often excluded from government contracts.

 - They help build the capacity of small, local, diverse businesses so that they can submit bids for larger government contracts in the future.

 HOW DOES IT WORK?

 The City designates contracts as part of its Sheltered Market Program (SMP) for the following types of procurements:

 - Goods and Services.

 Each contract has unique eligibility criteria.